Spirit Realty Capital (NYSE:SRC) Issues FY 2021 Earnings Guidance

 Spirit Realty Capital (NYSE:SRC) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $3.290-$3.300 for the period.
 The company issued revenue guidance of -.

-Spirit Realty Capital (NYSE:SRC) last announced its quarterly earnings results on Tuesday, November 2nd.
-The real estate investment trust reported $0.32 EPS for the quarter, missing the consensus estimate of $0.80 by ($0.48).
-Spirit Realty Capital had a return on equity of 3.84% and a net margin of 23.87%.
-During the same quarter in the previous year, the firm posted $0.72 earnings per share.
-As a group, analysts expect that Spirit Realty Capital will post 3.17 EPS for the current year.

-In related news, Director Michelle M. Frymire purchased 2,386 shares of the stock in a transaction on Wednesday, September 8th.
-The shares were purchased at an average cost of $51.00 per share, for a total transaction of $121,686.00.
-Following the completion of the transaction, the director now directly owns 4,772 shares of the company’s stock, valued at approximately $243,372.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-0.56% of the stock is currently owned by insiders.
+In other news, Director Michelle M. Frymire purchased 2,386 shares of the stock in a transaction dated Wednesday, September 8th.
+The stock was acquired at an average price of $51.00 per share, for a total transaction of $121,686.00.
+Following the completion of the transaction, the director now owns 4,772 shares of the company’s stock, valued at $243,372.
+The purchase was disclosed in a filing with the SEC, which is available at the SEC website.
+Company insiders own 0.56% of the company’s stock.

 A hedge fund recently raised its stake in Spirit Realty Capital stock.
-Morgan Stanley grew its holdings in Spirit Realty Capital, Inc. (NYSE:SRC) by 102.6% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 1,557,234 shares of the real estate investment trust’s stock after buying an additional 788,722 shares during the period.
-Morgan Stanley owned 1.31% of Spirit Realty Capital worth $74,499,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 94.69% of the company’s stock.
+Morgan Stanley increased its stake in Spirit Realty Capital, Inc. (NYSE:SRC) by 102.6% during the second quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 1,557,234 shares of the real estate investment trust’s stock after acquiring an additional 788,722 shares during the quarter.
+Morgan Stanley owned approximately 1.31% of Spirit Realty Capital worth $74,499,000 at the end of the most recent quarter.
+94.69% of the stock is owned by institutional investors.

 Spirit Realty Capital, Inc operates as a holding company.
 Its in-house capabilities include acquisition, portfolio management, asset management, credit research, real estate research, legal, finance and accounting and capital markets.
 The company was founded on August 14, 2003 and is headquartered in Dallas, TX.